pelmeni dumplings with sour cream

 When can you fry dumplings?

-What are the storing requirements?
+What are the storage requirements?

 Dumplings are best when served fresh.
 To extend their freshness, keep frozen.
 There is no need to thaw them when preparing.